jb-finquant/FX-Options-Pricing-Risk-Engine/README.md

 # FX Options Pricing & Risk Engine

 A quantitative finance project implementing an FX options pricing and risk management engine in Python.
-Built to demonstrate derivatives pricing, Greeks, risk modelling, delta hedging, and stochastic volatility — using EUR/USD market data from Yahoo Finance.
+Built to demonstrate derivatives pricing, Greeks, risk modelling, delta hedging, and stochastic volatility - using EUR/USD market data from Yahoo Finance.

 ---

 ## Motivation

-My career so far has been built in corporate finance — M&A advisory, valuation, and private equity internships.
+My career so far has been built in corporate finance: M&A advisory, valuation, and private equity internships.
 The analytical depth suits me, but markets have always run in parallel.

 The turning point was my Bachelor's thesis.
 Working with a 10.5 million row dataset in R, analysing the predictive power of the Variance Risk Premium on equity returns, I got my first real taste of quantitative research.
 Starting a Master's in Finance at Católica Lisbon, I wanted to go deeper: not just reading about derivatives pricing, but building it from the ground up.

 This project is the result.
-It starts where every derivatives course starts — Black-Scholes — and systematically breaks its assumptions: constant volatility, continuous hedging, no smile.
+It starts where every derivatives course starts, Black-Scholes, and systematically breaks its assumptions: constant volatility, continuous hedging, no smile.
 Each module asks a simple question: what happens when the model meets reality?

 I like maths.
 I like markets.
 This is what that looks like in code.